Skip to content

 Enter librarian as both the username and password and click Add.

-Now click the Send button and the request will get sent to the web service:
+Now click the Send button, and the request will be sent to the web service:

 tutorial_web_services_pic7

-The Response Header tab will display the headers coming back from the web service.
-The Status Code 200 OK means that the request succeeded and that data was returned.
-If you click on the "Response Body - XML" tab, you will see the XML serialized data returned from the web service:
+The Response Header tab will display the headers returned from the web service.
+A Status Code of 200 OK indicates that the request succeeded and data was returned.
+If you click the "Response Body - XML" tab, you will see the XML serialized data returned from the web service:

 tutorial_web_services_pic8